How much does a Compensation Manager make?

 Robert Half

-Robert Half provides a good salary for Compensation Managers.
-They operate in many locations, including the United States and Europe.
-Robert Half is a staffing firm.
+Robert Half provides good compensation for Compensation Managers.
+They operate in many countries, including the United States, Canada, and Europe.
+Compensation Managers at Robert Half work to develop and manage pay structures for employees.

 How to earn more as a Compensation Manager?